About Us

 Afroma House Coffee is renowned internationally for its superior quality.

-The Arabica coffee produced by the company is cultivated on ancient volcanic soil, specifically from decayed lava that has been present for over a thousand years on the slopes of Mountain Elgon.
+The Arabica coffee produced by Afroma House Coffee is cultivated at 7,500 feet Altitude and on ancient volcanic soil, specifically from decayed lava that has been present for over a thousand years on the slopes of Mountain Elgon.
 This unique geological feature significantly contributes to the coffee’s distinct flavor profile and remarkable aroma.

 In addition to Arabica, Afroma also produces Robusta coffee, which is grown in the Nile Valley, one of the most fertile regions in the world.
 The robust flavor of this coffee variety is influenced by the diverse types of silt deposited by various water bodies flowing into the Nile Valley, enhancing its unique taste.